DataForgeSci/RAPID/README.md

 ## 11. License
-RAPID is open‑source software distributed under the GNU General Public License version 3 (GPLv3) licence.
+RAPID is open‑source software distributed under the GNU General Public License version 3 (GPLv3) license.
 It is free to use, modify and redistribute under the terms of the GPLv3.

 ## 12. Credits